Addressing the Multi-Channel Inverse Problem at High Energy Colliders: A Model Independent Approach to the Search for New Physics with Trileptons: A Recipe for Model-independent Interpretation

 At this point, we claim that model-independence can be achieved, i.e., the trilepton search results can be used for confronting an arbitrary model that predicts trilepton signal, provided (a) the search results are tabulated in terms of separate $\{\sigma \!
 B\}_i$ measurements for the four trilepton $\tau$ subchannels, and (b) the $\{\sigma \!
 B\}_i$'s are stated as a function of the mass parameters described above.
 We substantiate this claim by showing how to deduce the experimental cross section measurement for a model under consideration, using the masses and the four $\tau$ branching ratios predicted by the model.

 Consider a model with cross section $\sigma$ for producing the parent states such as chargino-neutralino that lead to the trilepton signature.
 The model also predicts branching ratio $B_i$'s for trilepton channels with $i~\tau$'s.
 On the experimental side, let us assume the detector acceptance (efficiency) for these channels to be $A_i$ and the collected luminosity to be $L$.
-Then the number of observed trilepton events, $N$, is given by $N = \sum_{i=0}^3 L \sigma B_iA_i$.
+Then the total number of signal trilepton events observed by the experiment, $N$, is given by $N = \sum_{i=0}^3 L \sigma B_iA_i$.
+Rearranging this we get $1/\sigma = \sum_{i=0}^3 (LA_i/N)B_i$.

-Now recall that the very same $N$ observed events gave the individual $\{\sigma \!
-B\}_i$ sensitivity for a channel with 100\% branching ratio for $i~\tau$ leptons, as though evaluating a model that predicts trileptons with only $i~\tau$'s.
+Now recall from above that the experimental sensitivities $\{\sigma \!
+B\}_i$ were calculated four times (independently) by pretending that in turn that all of the very same N observed events came entirely (i.e. with 100\% branching ratio) from signals with 0,1,2 and 3 tau’s.
 Therefore, it also follows that $N = L\{\sigma \!
 B\}_i A_i$.
 Equating the two $N$'s gives the desired equation to calculate the experimental cross section measurement for a model:

 We have added a subscript $XM$ on the cross section to indicate that $\sigma_{XM}$ is the cross section as measured by the experiment for the model.
 Note that the equation is free of experimental details such as acceptance, number of events and luminosity. $\sigma_{XM}$ is an aggregate of the $\{\sigma \!
 B\}_i$ multichannel cross section measurements.